klaytn/klaytn-dex-frontend/docs/deploy.md

 ## Configuration via Environment Variables

 Some application parameters are defined as the environment variables.
 The expected types for these variables are defined in [`src/env.d.ts`](../src/env.d.ts).
-The types could be specified in `.env`, `.env.local`, other `.env*` files or directly in [user environment](https://nodejs.org/api/process.html#processenv).
+The values could be specified in `.env`, `.env.local`, other `.env*` files or directly in [user environment](https://nodejs.org/api/process.html#processenv).

 You can use [`.env.example`](../.env.example) as an sample.